AndrewTay/KYB-Flash/README.md

 node "KYB Flash.js"
 ```

-To download the reports, run
+To download the reports on a mac, run

 ```sh
 chmod +x download_reports.sh